IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 Goals
 - a longer adventure, multiple stages
 - more player agency
-- ending should introduce the big bad (council), lead to Mirwood or Avizallo (player choice?)
+- ending should introduce the big bad (council)

 Big Picture
 - start planting the artificer's code (symbols for letters, RTL text)